gamblevore/speedie/README.md

 * Simple but powerful syntax.
 * Can make command-line apps or GUI apps.
 * IPC lets you communicate and spread work across multiple processes.
 * Has a native IDE “Perry”.
-You might appreciate the IDE's simplicity.
+Created to combine power + simplicity.
 * Use one language, thats great at multiple areas:
     * Fast and heavy-duty data-processing
     * Making tools with few lines of code